Chillwave/step2stl/README.md

 This FreeCAD macro converts all STEP files located in a user-specified directory to STL format and writes the converted files to a user-specified output directory.
 It renames the files by replacing spaces with underscores for better compatibility with different systems.

+This was created to bulk convert the STEP files obtained from McMaster-Carr's online library of files.

 To run this macro, you need FreeCAD installed on your machine.

 ## How to run the step2stl macro